 - National Security and Armed Conflict Law Review Symposium: Child Soldiers and International Law - featured Tchicaya Missamou, former Congolese child soldier, and was sponsored by the Student Organization for Human Rights among others.

 - The Future of the Death Penalty in America – was held in 2012 and was sponsored by Miami Law Review.

 Domestic Violence Panel discussion

 - Miami Law Review in the Spring 2011 ran a special symposium issue on the law school's groundbreaking global conference on Gender Justice and Human Rights in the Americas, publishing articles and essays from world-renowned advocates and academics in the field of women's rights.
 Miami Law Review's 2012 annual symposium was on the death penalty and life without parole.

 - The Inter-American Law Review hosted symposia on the Inter-American human rights system and on the situation of human rights in Haiti.
 Its 2012 symposium titled, The Haitian State: Creating Sustainability Growing Forward, addressed the political and legal situation in Haiti pre- and post-earthquake.
 Its previous symposium, The Human Element: the Impact of Regional Trade Agreements on Human Rights and the Rule of Law, focused on human rights and featured distinguished guests from around the world.

 Miami Law has over 50 dynamic and diverse student organizations.
 Many include domestic and international human rights concerns in their work.
-Organizations such as the Student Organization for Human Rights, American Constitution Society, Law Students for Reproductive Justice and International Law Society place a heavy emphasis on human rights issues.
+Organizations such as American Constitution Society and International Law Society place a heavy emphasis on human rights issues.